 After doing an extensive survey we’ve discovered that there’s not one hands-down non-fading winner.
 Instead, various pens and markers react differently depending on how they’re applied, the fabric used, how the fabric was treated beforehand, how the quilt is washed (and how often) and so on.

 Therefore, we don’t feel comfortable recommending one solid winner.
 Instead, we encourage you to test the choices and make your own determination.
+(If we were to choose a winner, it would likely be the Pentel Arts Gel Roller for Fabric – keep reading to learn why.)

-However, we have narrowed down the options for you.
 We did not investigate the full range of fabric and laundry markers on the market.
 Instead, we focused on the permanent pens that are mentioned most often by quilters.

 Quilt label from a label tutorial by Jacquelynne Steves.